 07․ For the circuit given in the figure the power delivered by the 2 V source is given by

-When we consider the 2V voltage source the current source is open circuited and no current pass through the 3 Ohm resistor.
+Use the superposition theorem.
+This will give the power delivered by the voltage source without considering the current source.
+Consider the 2V voltage source with the current source open-circuited.
+Hence no current pass through the 3 Ohm resistor.
 So current in the circuit is 2/2 = 1A.
 So power delivered by the 2V source is V×I = 2×1 = 2W

 08․ In the circuit shown in the figure, the value of Vs is 0, when I = 4 A. The value of I, when Vs = 16 V, is